livnatar/Chatroom-Web-App/README.md

 # Chatroom Web App

 A web application built with Node.js, Express, and EJS that allows users to register, log in, and participate in a basic chatroom.
-Includes session management, form validation, and a RESTful API.
+Includes session management, form validation, and a REST API.

 ## Features